PHPMailer/PHPMailer/README.md

 You'll find plenty more to play with in the [examples](https://github.com/PHPMailer/PHPMailer/tree/master/examples) folder.

+If you are re-using the instance (e.g. setting up a mailing list), you will need to clear the recipient list.
+See the [mailing list](https://github.com/PHPMailer/PHPMailer/blob/master/examples/mailing_list.phps) example for further guidance.

 That's it.
 You should now be ready to use PHPMailer!

 ## Localization